jezwilkinson/FairSoft/docs/README.md

 ### Preface

-The Spack-based FairSoft distribution is currently in an EXPERIMENTAL state.
+Spack is a package manager for scientific software that handles dependencies and build options via recipes.
 FairSoft releases are available via the `fairsoft-bundle` package, starting from the May25 release.
 In the mid-term future we plan to retire the CMake-based "Legacy" FairSoft and fully switch to the Spack-based one.
-The installation has been tested across multiple operating systems and architectures (Ubuntu 24.04, AlmaLinux 9, Mac OSX (x86 and ARM)).
+The installation has been tested across multiple operating systems and architectures (Ubuntu 24.04, AlmaLinux 9, Mac OSX (x86_64 and ARM)).

 ### Introduction